WinnieYuDev/react-calculator/README.md

 <img width="1855" height="860" alt="Screenshot 2025-09-12 050931" src="https://github.com/user-attachments/assets/aa950181-53d8-455c-90a8-e28b91941333" />

 ## Calculator Components
-- The Display component shows values of buttons and displays total value
+- In the Display component, it shows values of buttons and displays total value
-- The Buttons component provides buttons to perform various operations and clears display.
+- In the Buttons component, it provides buttons to perform various operations and clears display.

-- The App component is the root component that manages the state of the value and renders both the Display and Buttons components.
+## Lessons
+- Use of React, node.js, npm
+- Learning root
+- Deploying on dom
+- Estabilish DOM elements

 ## How to Use
 To use this calculator, follow these steps: